avine/formation-angular-base/doc/course/public/03__prerequisites.md

 const sayHello = (message: string): void => { /* ... */ };
 ```

-*⚠️ Note that the arrow functions treat the resolution of the `this` keyword differently, but this is beyond the scope of this training*
+*⚠️ Note that the arrow functions treat the resolution of the `this` keyword differently, but this is beyond the scope of this course*

 Notes :